-To receive credit for for CMNS 202, you must complete all of the assignments and the final examination, and achieve a minimum composite course grade of “D” (50 percent).
+To receive credit for for CMNS 202, you must complete all of the assignments and achieve a minimum composite course grade of D (50 percent).
 The chart below summarizes the course activities and the credit weight associated with each assignment.
-A grade of 50% or better on the final exam is necessary to pass the course.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The course materials also include a reading file.
+The course materials also include an online study guide and course manual.